 Accompanied by the Wiener Philharmoniker (Vienna Philharmonic Orchestra), the Italian classical pianist Maurizio Pollini performs Johannes Brahms’ Piano Concerto No. 2 in B-flat major, Op.
 83. Conductor: Claudio Abbado.
-A beautiful interpretation which brings together three gems of the classical music: Pollini, a great classical pianist; Abbado, one of the most celebrated and respected conductors of the 20th century; and the Vienna Philharmonic, one of the premier orchestras in the world.
+A beautiful interpretation that brings together three gems of classical music: Pollini, a great classical pianist; Abbado, one of the most celebrated and respected conductors of the 20th century; and the Vienna Philharmonic, one of the premier orchestras in the world.
 Year of the recording: 1977.

 There is a 22 year gap between Brahms’ second and first piano concerto.
 He began work on the piece in 1878 and completed it in 1881 while in Pressbaum near Vienna.
 It is dedicated to his teacher, Eduard Marxsen (23 July 1806 – 18 November 1887, the German pianist, composer and teacher).
 The premiere of the concerto was given in Budapest on November 9, 1881, with Brahms as soloist, and was an immediate success.

 The piece is scored for 2 flutes, 2 oboes, 2 clarinets (B-flat), 2 bassoons, 4 horns (initially 2 in B-flat bass, 2 in F), 2 trumpets (B-flat), timpani (B-flat and F), and strings.
 (The trumpets and timpani are used only in the first two movements, which is unusual.)

 The piece is in four movements, rather than the three typical of concertos in the Classical and Romantic periods.